 - Tank refills: Nothing is worse than realizing in the middle of your grilling session that you may be out of gas.
 Typically the biggest cash output is when you buy your first propane tank, but often gas stations or hardware stores will do a tank refill or exchange for a low cost.
 However, it’s not always easy to tell when you’re running low because the tanks themselves are kind of heavy (and if you need help hauling it up the stairs, that’s something else to consider).
 Get a sense for how long you can typically run your grill on one tank, and then plan for future refills appropriately.

-- Coleman Roadtrip LXE Portable Gas Grill ($99 on Amazon)
+Coleman Roadtrip LXE Portable Gas Grill, $139.99 at Walmart

 Charcoal/Gas Hybrid Grills